Automotivated/development/README.md

 Now, just navigate to: [http://127.0.0.1:3000](http://127.0.0.1:3000).
 You should see the default server is up page.
 If not..
 Goto step 2 and improve the docker!

 ### Logging in to the environments
+Mostly we should login to the php environment for example, run the bin/console or composer commands
 ```
 docker exec -it amv-dev /bin/sh
 ```